How Jira ticket templates can save your team hours each week

 • Related issue #3

-• Scrum Board: Scrum boards are ideal for teams that work in sprints.
-The Scrum template helps you organize and break down large tasks into manageable sprints.
-It supports agile practices by allowing teams to prioritize, execute, and track work through various stages.
+Scrum Board: Ideal for teams that plan work in sprints.
+Jira’s Scrum project template helps you break down large tasks into sprint-friendly stories or tasks.
+You can prioritize, execute, and track work through stages (To Do, In Progress, Done).

 Jira scrum board template.
 Source: Atlassian

-• Kanban Board: Kanban boards focus on visual workflow management, which is ideal for teams prioritizing continuous delivery.
-The Kanban template allows you to track tasks through different stages, making it easy to spot bottlenecks and optimize flow.
+Kanban Board: Focuses on visual workflow management, perfect for teams prioritizing continuous delivery.
+A Kanban board tracks tasks through stages (e.g., Backlog, In Progress, Review, Done), making it easier to spot bottlenecks.

-• Example: A marketing team can use the Kanban board to visualize content creation, from brainstorming ideas to publishing finished pieces.
+Example: A marketing team might use a Kanban board to visualize content creation, from initial brainstorming to final publication.

 Task Templates